khakers/go-subgen/README.md

 # go-subgen

-A Go adaptation of [McCloudS/subgen](https://github.com/McCloudS/subgen)
+Automatic subtitle generation for your media using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).

 Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles for your media and output them as an .srt file.

-Whisper.cpp is relatively CPU and RAM intensive depending on the model you use, and go-subgen also stores the stripped audio in memory instead of saving it to the filesystem.
-If you have large media files
+Whisper.cpp is CPU and RAM intensive depending on the model you use, and go-subgen stores the stripped audio in memory instead of saving it to the filesystem.
+If you have large media files you will need lots of ram.

-## Differences from Subgen
+## Features

-* Written in Go (if you care)
+* Sonarr & Radarr webhook support
+* basic Tautulli webhook support
 * Subtitle filename templating (see [subfile-name-templating](#subfile-name-templating))
-* Docker uses static ffmpeg build from mwader
-* no temp audio files (extracted audio is kept entirely in memory)
-* Queues files
+* File queueing
-* Doesn't have direct plex webhook integration
-* Can process multiple files at once if desired
-* Support for Sonarr & Radarr webhooks

 ## Todo/Future